Database Model Usage (Laravel Style)

 Model Observers

-Note: Eloquent ORM requires an additional package "illuminate/events" to support model observers.
-You can import it with composer require "illuminate/events".
+Note: Eloquent ORM requires additional import composer require "illuminate/events" to support model observers.

 <?php